31. Share-based remuneration agreement

 C = degree of target achievement at the end of the performance period.
 The maximum target achievement is 200 per cent.

-The on the date that share-based payment awards are granted is recognised as expense over the period in which the unconditional entitlement to the award is obtained.
+The fair value on the date that share-based payment awards are granted is recognised as expense over the period in which the unconditional entitlement to the award is obtained.
 The fair value is based on expectations with respect to achievement of the defined key performance targets.
 Changes in valuation assumptions result in an adjustment of the recognised provision amounts affecting income.
 Obligations from share-based remuneration are stated under “Other provisions”.

 As at 31 December 2017 a total of 1,071,669 virtual shares (2016: 990,291 shares) were relevant for the valuation.
-The of share-based remuneration at the reporting date amounts to €5,731 thousand (2016: €2,868 thousand).
+The fair value of share-based remuneration at the reporting date amounts to €5,731 thousand (2016: €2,868 thousand).